rebelsky/sams-assorted-musings-reflections/joc-course-schedule.md

     81788       Open    CSC-161-01      Imperative Prblm Solvng w/lab   MWF     8:30 AM - 9:50 AM -     Walker, Henry M 10/28   4

-We seem to have the course code (column 0 [4]), a tab, an open/closed/blanced status (column 1), a tab, the course number (column 2), a tab, the course title (column 3), a tab, the days it meets (column 4), a tab, the meeting times (column 5), a tab, the instructor (column 6), a tab, available/capacity (column 7), a tab, and the number of credits (column 8).
+We seem to have the course code (column 0 [5]), a tab, an open/closed/balanced status (column 1), a tab, the course number (column 2), a tab, the course title (column 3), a tab, the days it meets (column 4), a tab, the meeting times (column 5), a tab, the instructor (column 6), a tab, available/capacity (column 7), a tab, and the number of credits (column 8).

 Some of those entries are a bit strange because the course meets at multiple times in the week.
-Here's an example which meets Monday and Wendesday from 1:00-3:50 p.m. and Friday from 1:00-1:50 p.m.
-It also has one more field..
+Here's an example which meets Monday and Wednesday from 1:00-3:50 p.m. and Friday from 1:00-1:50 p.m.
+It also has one more field.

 82505   Closed  BIO-150-01      Intro to Biolgcl Inqry W/Lab    MW F    1:00 PM - 3:50 PM 1:00 PM - 1:50 PM     Brown, Jonathan M       0/24    4       Yes

-I'm going to ignore those complexities for now.
+I'm going to ignore those complexities for now [6].

-My first step is to extract the courses that meet on Monday, Wednesday, or Friday.
+My first step is to extract the courses that meet on at least two of Monday, Wednesday, and Friday.
 I'm going to use `egrep`, which means that I'll generate a fairly ugly regular expression.

     $ egrep '^([^\t]*\t){4}[MWF]' 2018F.txt

 Nope.
 That didn't work.
 While it includes the lines I want, it also includes entries whose weekday column doesn't start with M, W, or F.
 I'm not sure why.
-It may have something to do with the interpretation of tabs.
+It may have something to do with the interpretation of tabs [7].
 Have I ever mentioned how much I hate computers?
 I wonder what happens if I replace all the tabs with tildes.

     $ cat 2018F.txt | tr '\t' '~' | egrep '^([^~]*~){4}[MWF]'